1. Introduction

 -

-The following information is taken from your INI file and must be given in absolute coordinates.
+The following information are taken from your INI file and must be given in absolute coordinates:

 -